-The casing-tubing annulus should be equipped with a surface valve that will allow the casing pressure and the fluid level to be monitored.
-This valve can also be used to introduce defoamers, corrosion inhibitors, hot oil, etc. It should be bull plugged closed when not in use.
-Introducing liquids into the annulus at a higher rate than the annulus self-venting rate, drives the producing liquid level below the pump intake, starves the pump, and causes premature system failures.
+The casing-tubing annulus should be equipped with a surface valve that will allow the casing pressure and the fluid level to be monitored. this valve can also be used to introduce defoamers, corrosion inhibitors, hot oil, etc. It should be bull plugged closed when not in use.
+Introducing liquids into the annulus at a higher rate than the annulus self-venting rate, drives the producing liquid level below the pump intake, starves the pump, and causes premature pumping system failures.
+Self-venting can occur if the annulus area, in square inches, is greater than 0.665 times the pumping rate, gallons per minute, to the 0.8 power.

-Back pressure valves in the flow line upstream from the casing annulus gas piping tie-in can be used to keep the tubing from unloading.
+Back Pressure valves in the flow line upstream from the casing annulus gas piping tie-in can be used to keep the tubing from unloading.
 Optimum back pressure would be equal to the pump intake pressure.
 Back pressure on the tubing can cause paraffin deposits in the tubing to come loose, flow up the tubing, and block the back pressure valve, causing the stuffing box packing to blow out.
 Be very sure the tubing and rods are clean before applying back pressure.